Meningitis is an infection of the meninges (protective membranes) that surround the brain and spinal cord.

-- a distinctive skin rash (although not everyone will develop this)
+- a distinctive skin rash (although not everyone will have this)

 Bacterial meningitis is very serious and should be treated as a medical emergency.
 If the bacterial infection is left untreated, it can cause severe brain damage and infect the blood (septicaemia).

-In 2008 and 2009 in England and Wales, around 1,166 cases of meningitis were caused by the Neisseria meningitidis bacteria.
+Around 1,265 cases of meningitis were caused by the Neisseria meningitidis bacteria in England and Wales in 2009 and 2010.
 The number of cases has decreased in recent years because of a successful vaccination programme that protects against many of the bacteria that can cause meningitis.

 However, there is currently no vaccine to prevent meningococcal group B disease, which is the most common cause of bacterial meningitis in the UK.
 It is essential to know the signs and symptoms to look for and get medical help if you are worried.

-Bacterial meningitis is most common in children who are under five years old, and in particular in babies under the age of one.
+Bacterial meningitis is most common in children under five years old, and in particular in babies under the age of one.
 It is also common among teenagers aged 15 to 19 years.

-Viral meningitis is most common in children and is more widespread during the summer months.
+Viral meningitis is most common in children and more widespread during the summer months.